thiagolcmelo/thiagolcmelo.github.io/_posts/2020-08-17-train-your-own-spam-detector.md

 From our experience, companies prefer to flag a message as spam even when it is not than to allow a spam message into someone's inbox.
 For that reason we believe we seek to improve recall here.

 {: .box-warning}
-**Warning:** The following code might take one hour or two depending on your machine.
+**Warning:** The following code might take one hour or two to run depending on your machine.

 {% highlight python linenos %}
 from sklearn.model_selection import GridSearchCV